kld1974/PROJECT4/README.md

     * NOTE: Didn’t try other activation functions since we were going to design the automatic hyperparameter models in another notebook.
 * Compiled each model and trained the deep learning model on 100 epochs and validation_split at .15
 * Evaluated the performance of the models by calculating the loss and predictive accuracy of the models on the test dataset.
+   * NOTE:  Tried binning ‘Names’ but found that was too much and unnecessary.
+So dropped ‘Names’ among other columns.
+Binned ‘applications’ at several different sizes before coming to decision to drop column.
+Played with different ‘Region’ bin sizes as well.

 ## Creating Model Visualizations Using Seaborn Pairplot